 Climbing adventure year round

-During the winter season, popular ice climbing routes include the Multiplication Gully, Whiteface Mountain, and Chiller Pillar, located along the trail to Cobble Lookout.
+During the winter season, popular ice climbing routes include Multiplication Gully (a standalone line, unlike the popular ice in Keene Valley and at Pitchoff), and nearby Chiller Pillar, located near the Whiteface Mountain toll road.

 Leave No Trace and Love Your ADK Pledge